prabhavpratyaksh/Applied-Data-Science-Capstone/Final Assignment/Problem Statement.md

 ## Business Problem

 <div align="justified">As mentioned earlier, the daily lives of the people revolves around the functioning of the railway network.
 This presents multiple business opportunities for entrepreneurs who can look to set up different outlets around the railway stations in order to cater to the millions of commuters that travel daily.
+We will explore one such instance in this case </div>

+ASas